Europe boasts a rich and varied economic landscape, encompassing diverse and dynamic markets, each with distinct characteristics.

 Total deal volumes

-Despite periodic setbacks, M&A in Europe has grown steadily over the past 20 years at a 21.2% compound annual rate.
-The 2008 financial crisis and the 2020 pandemic temporarily slowed dealmaking, but activity rebounded quickly after each downturn.
-Notably, despite facing hurdles like rising interest rates, supply chain disruptions, and surging energy costs, total European deal flow peaked in 2022.
+Despite periodic setbacks, M&A in Europe has grown steadily over the past 20 years at an 8.6% compounded annual growth rate.
+The 2008 global financial crisis and the 2020 pandemic temporarily slowed dealmaking, but activity rebounded quickly after each downturn.
+Notably, despite facing hurdles like geopolitical conflicts, rising interest rates, supply chain disruptions, and surging energy costs, total European deal flow peaked in 2023.

-While not all European economies attracted the same level of M&A investment, the continent’s diversity drove regional flows and high aggregate growth.
-Central and Eastern Europe saw remarkably rapid expansion, although total deal volumes remain highest in major Western economies like the UK, Germany, and France.
+While not all European economies experienced the same level of M&A activity, the continent’s diversity drove regional flows and high aggregate growth.
+Ireland, Norway and Portugal have experienced double digit growth in M&A transactions in the last 10 years.
+In 2023, total deal volumes remain highest in major Western economies like the UK, Germany, and France.

 North American acquirers, in particular, are poised to drive further cross-border expansion in Europe, spurred by shared language, business practices, and entrepreneurial DNA.
 While regional partnerships will continue within Europe, openness to diverse foreign buyers is critical to maximizing deal potential on the global stage.

-In sector terms, software, consumer goods, industrials, healthcare, and financials draw the most foreign interest.
+In sector terms, services (other), software, consumer goods, industrials, and healthcare draw the most foreign interest.
 With European nations emerging as tech hubs, software, and related sectors will likely remain top targets.

 Strategic vs. financial acquisitions